Sorting Through the Belongings of a Loved One

 - Keep what brings you joy and bright memories

-When performing this task, it is important to focus primarily on items that bring you the happiest memories.
+It is important to find the items that bring you the happiest memories.
 In the popular Netflix show, ‘Tidying up with Marie Kondo’, Marie explains the best way to identify these items is by taking each item in one’s hand and asking: “Does this spark joy?”
 If it does, keep it.
-If not, disregard it.
+If not, put it back.
 Sit with each item for a minute and remember what it makes you think of.
 The more you do this, the easier it will become to identify the items that bring the most joyful memories of your loved one.
 Once you have decided to keep an item, place it in an empty bin for transport or storage.

 “No matter how wonderful things used to be, we cannot live in the past.
 The joy and excitement we feel here and now are more important.” – Marie Kondō, The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing

-- Keep in mind that someone else can deal with the leftovers
+- Keep in mind that someone else can handle the leftovers

-When choosing what to keep, it can be overwhelming to also decide what should be tossed, what should be donated and what should be sold.
-By keeping in mind anything that you don’t want to keep can be handled by a professional, it can help bring the focus back to you and what you find important.
+When choosing what to keep, it can be overwhelming to also decide what should be tossed, donated, and sold.
+By keeping in mind that anything you don’t want to keep can be handled by a professional, it can help bring the focus back to you and what you find important.

 Still finding it difficult?